Types of abuse, signs and indicators - elder abuse

 Not all people will experience elder abuse.
 Even if you are not at risk, learning about simple and effective safeguards will help you or someone you know maintain control and manage decisions about property, finances, health care, and accommodation independently.

-Knowing Your Rights - A Guide to Knowing the Rights of Older South Australians (PDF 1MB) is a valuable resource for the community that aims to increase awareness of older people’s rights, the laws that protect these, and where to go to for more information.
+Knowing Your Rights - A Guide to Knowing the Rights of Older South Australians (PDF 1MB) is a valuable resource for the community that aims to increase awareness of older people’s rights, the laws that protect these, and where to go for more information.

 Please take our short survey about the Stop Elder Abuse web pages.